 Traditionally, a pan pizza is baked in a cast-iron skillet, which helps it get that nice, deep crust that's a signature of this style.
 Other types of pans can be used to make your pan pizza, as well.
 Use a pie dish, a rectangular pan, a couple smaller pans, or whatever you have.

 If you're using a smaller pan, cut the dough in half or thirds before spreading it out (remember that it will rise).
 Any unused portions can be bagged and frozen for up to a month or placed in plastic containers and refrigerated for the next day.

 Preheat oven to 450 F. Grease the inside of a large skillet or baking pan with olive oil.

 Press the dough into the pan so that it comes up the sides a little.

 Add your favorite toppings (make it a family affair and allow everyone to join in).

-- Bake the pizza at 450 F until done.
-This is usually 12-15 minutes but baking times will vary.
+Bake the pizza in the preheated oven until done.
+This is usually 12 to 15 minutes, but baking times will vary.
 The crust should be golden brown and the cheese thoroughly melted.
+Serve and enjoy.